 Foreign Investor Visas

-Steve Maggi assists clients from all over the world, presenting successful E visa petitions in U.S. Embassies in Europe, Latin America and Asia.
-While E visa requirements are complex, a legitimate application, bolstered by a solid business plan is usually successful.
+Steve Maggi has effectively championed E visa petitions for global clients, representing cases in U.S. Embassies spanning Europe, Latin America, and Asia.
+While the E visa stipulations are intricate, a well-grounded application, fortified with a robust business strategy, usually sees success.

 As seen on…